rust-lang/rfcs/text/0000-eye-of-sauron.md

 We might want to allow for more general coercions than autoref and autoderef.
 For example, function item to function pointer coercions.
 Is there any use for that?
 Does it bring disadvantages?

 [RFC 2111]: https://github.com/rust-lang/rfcs/pull/2111

+### Appendix A. Method Dispatch

+This is supposed to describe method dispatch as it was before this RFC.

+TBD